-- Software drivers must enable the IVI communication with the network or with the GPS
+Software drivers are added to enable the IVI to communicate with the network or with the GPS

 And there‘s more - many software components are added (and need configuration) post-compilation.

-If you use source code scanning, you’ll miss vulnerabilities in the operating system and additional software “bundled” with your own code.
+If you use source code scanning (or SAST - static application security testing), you’ll miss vulnerabilities in the operating system and additional software “bundled” with your own code.
 As a result, you’ll effectively end up with ‘false negatives’ - a type of fool’s gold that fails to give you what you really need - comprehensive software security analysis.

 In contrast, binary analysis deals with all aspects of the software that makes up your product, identifying security risks that may impact device operation and your customers.

 Myth #2 - Source Code Analysis is Foolproof